Slang (album): Deluxe edition

-On 22 November 2011, Collen revealed in an interview with the Birmingham Express And Star newspaper that the band plan to reissue Slang with extra tracks.
+On 22 November 2011, Collen revealed in an interview with the Birmingham Express And Star newspaper that the band would plan to reissue Slang with extra tracks.
 He stated the band "...did have a lot of songs when we recorded, different versions, songs that never quite got finished."
 On 26 December 2011, Campbell gave an update on the reissue while speaking on his Facebook page in response to fan questions about Christmas songs.
 "We did once record a song called "Heavy Metal Christmas" during the Slang sessions - tongues very firmly in cheeks!
 It was actually a proper (and rather good!) song but was lacking lyrics - hence the goof-off title.
 It'll likely see the light of day when we re-release Slang soon.
 Some unheard stuff, too, as far as I know."

 On 18 January 2012, Campbell mentioned on his Facebook that "Ownership of Slang masters (and all out-takes) revert to us later this year, so there's a good chance that we'll re-release with bonus material."

 Elliott confirmed on his 25 August 2012 Planet Rock radio show that "...in a few months time we are re-releasing Slang as a double vinyl, a double CD with loads and loads of different mixes, bonus tracks and all sorts of stuff."
 This was followed by Elliott playing the band's 1999 Euphoria b-side 'Burnout' (first released on the "Goodbye" CD single) at the end of the show and revealing it had been recorded during the 1995/1996 Slang sessions.
 The singer described it as "...a little teaser", implying that the song may be included on the re-issue.

 On 21 January 2014, it was announced on Def Leppard's Twitter page that Slang will be reissued on 11 February 2014.
 The album included 19 additional tracks, made up of various early versions of songs on the original, as well as previously unreleased material.

 As of 2023, Slang remains the only album in Def Leppard's discography to not receive a re-release on vinyl outside of its inclusion in the "Volume 2" boxset in 2019, even after other albums from the 1990s such as Adrenalize, Retro Active and Euphoria were reissued in the preceding year.